arkq/bluez-alsa/TROUBLESHOOTING.md

 documentation in case D-Bus uses a different location on your system.
 Re-install BlueALSA if the file is missing.

+## 4. Couldn't open PCM: Device or resource busy

+BlueALSA supports only one client connection to each PCM.
+This error occurs when an application tries to set the hardware parameters for a PCM that is already in use.
+Note that `bluealsa-aplay` opens each PCM (of the appropriate profile) as soon as it connects, and therefore attempting to use an application such as `arecord` to capture from BlueALSA while `bluealsa-aplay` is running will result in this error.

-## 4. Using BlueALSA alongside PulseAudio or PipeWire
+## 5. Using BlueALSA alongside PulseAudio or PipeWire

 It is not advisable to run BlueALSA if either PulseAudio or PipeWire are also running with their own Bluetooth modules enabled.
 If one would like to have a